solana-labs/solana/docs/src/running-validator/validator-reqs.md

 ## Software

 - We build and run on Ubuntu 20.04.
-Some users have had trouble when running on Ubuntu 16.04
 - See [Installing Solana](../cli/install-solana-cli-tools.md) for the current Solana software release.

 Be sure to ensure that the machine used is not behind a residential NAT to avoid